sass/sass/proposal/custom-url-resolution.md

 This is accomplished by running url references through the url rewriting plugin if a url rewriting plugin has been defined.

+## Semantics

+This proposal defines new behavior for `url()`, to allow users to rewrite url references to how it will be accessible on the browser.

+It applies to both with and without quotation marks: `url("$url")` and `url($url)`.

 ### Steps

 The steps of rewriting a url reference:

 - Url reference gets extracted from the sass file (For more information see [Semantics](#semantics))
-- These reference gets passed into the rewrite url plugin which returns the output url of this resource.
+- The url reference gets passed into the rewrite url plugin which returns the final output url of this resource.
 - This returned value gets used to replace the original url reference.

 ### JavaScript API